-Here is your weekly NEWS-Line for Acute & Ambulatory Care Providers eNewsletter.
-For the latest news, jobs, education and blogs, posted daily, bookmark our news page and job board or to take us everywhere with you, save this link to your phone.
+Here is your NEWS-Line for Acute & Ambulatory Care Providers eNewsletter.
+For the latest news, jobs, education and blogs, bookmark our news page and job board or to take us everywhere with you, save this link to your phone.
 Also, enjoy the latest issue of NEWS-Line for Healthcare Professionals magazine, always free.

 Read Full Article